In This Article Expand or collapse the "in this article" section Behavioral Genetics

 Introduction

 Behavioral genetics is the study of genetic and environmental influences on behaviors.
-By examining genetic influence, more information can be gleaned about how the environment operates to affect behavior.
+By examining genetic influence, more information can be gleaned about how both genes and the environment operate to affect behavior.
 Almost all behaviors studied by psychologists are affected by our genetic makeup, and so the question is not whether genes are important, but how do they affect these behaviors?
-The old nature–nurture debate has been laid to rest by students of this discipline.
+The old nature–nurture debate has been laid to rest.
 We know, from thousands of studies using many different methodologies, that both genes and environment are important to understand if we hope to untangle the mysteries of virtually any behavior.
-Among the interesting questions to be asked now: How do genes and environments work together to influence behaviors, and what specific genes might be responsible for various types of behaviors and what is their mechanism of action?
+Among the interesting questions to be asked now: How do genes and environments work together to influence behaviors?
+What specific genes might be responsible for various types of behaviors and what is their mechanism of action?
 The field of behavioral genetics is moving forward and changing so rapidly that many of the articles included here are from relatively recent work.
 Some essential mainstays are included that all students of behavioral genetics should read and that both help to explain the history of this field and also represent seminal papers that still hold true.
-However, a large number of the articles included in this article are representative of many comparable articles.
+However, a large number of the articles are representative of many comparable articles.
 This selection is intended to get the reader started on a foray into the area.
 It should be noted that most research articles in this field are quantitatively quite complicated.
-A reading knowledge of path analysis, structural equation modeling, and matrix algebra would be beneficial.
+A reading knowledge of path analysis and structural equation modeling would be beneficial.
 However, even readers without this knowledge can glean sufficient information from these articles by skimming the results sections and concentrating instead on the literature reviews and discussion summaries.

 General Overviews